xtianus/gradle-js-plugin/README.md

 # Fix of original version for Gradle 6.5.1
-You can download the jar from the "dist" folder or build it yourself:
+You can download the jar from the "dist" folder or build it yourself.

-1a.
-Download the jar from the "dist" folder, or
-1b.
-Clone the repo (or download the zip) then run "gradlew build" to create the jar in /build/libs.
-2. In your build.gradle:
+Then in your build.gradle:

 ```
 buildscript {